Get started with compliance settings in System Center Configuration Manager

 Applies to: System Center Configuration Manager (Current Branch)

-Compliance settings let you manage the configuration and compliance of servers, laptops, desktop computers, and mobile devices in your organization.
+Compliance settings let you manage the configuration and compliance of clients in your organization.

 Configuration items fall into two main categories: